 LITTLE RUFFLE'S RESOURCES

 Little Ruffle's Resources are available from News Literacy Lab.
-Whilst they are aimed at school children aged 7 tot 11, but could be adapted for younger or older children – or even adults.
-They are also work well for parents and their children at home, as conversation starters after watching the news together, or when big news events hit our newsfeed and we want to better make sense of the world in a way that leaves us feeling both informed and empowered.
+Whilst they are aimed at school children aged 7 to 11, they can be adapted for younger or older children.
+They are also work well for parents and their children at home, as conversation starters for when big events hit our newsfeed and we want to better make sense of the world in a way that leaves us feeling both informed and empowered.

 Through these activities, children will learn to navigate the news in a way that helps them create a more balanced, accurate and hopeful picture of the world.